DCgov/open-source-guidelines/_pages/getting_started.md

 Start out by [creating a free account](https://github.com/join) on GitHub.
 If you have used GitHub in the past and already have an account set up, there is no need to open a new one.
 Just use some common sense to ensure that your username and avatar are work-appropriate.
 If you are using a pre-existing GitHub you should also add your dc.gov email address to your profile.

-As an added layer of security, you may want to [enable two-factor authentication](https://github.com/settings/security), or 2FA.
+As an added layer of security, you should [enable two-factor authentication](https://github.com/settings/security), or 2FA.
 More information on 2FA is available [here](https://help.github.com/articles/about-two-factor-authentication/).

 ### Joining DCgov on GitHub